it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 [Revert to previous wording and add hosted clause?]
 [Cannot apply to iOS?]
+[AMW: Leave it and add a carve out "for systems that support anti-malware software"]

 The product must allow an administrator to perform updates to its anti-malware software, scanning engine and signature database.